-- 41 (1) Subject to this Act and the by-laws, a member may offer professional services to the public through an organization. - (2) An organization that carries on the practice of public accounting in the Province must be a registered firm. - (3) A member may only carry on the practice of public accounting through an organization in the Province if the organization is a registered firm. - 42 A member may only offer professional services through a corporation in the Province that - (a) carries on the practice of public accounting; - (b) uses any of the protected designations as part of the name or description of the corporation; or - (c) carries on any other activity specified in the by-laws as being an activity that, if undertaken to the extent specified in the by-laws, would cause the corporation to be considered a professional corporation for the purpose of this Act, if the corporation is a registered firm and a professional corporation.
+- 41 (1) Subject to this Act and the by-laws, a member may offer professional services to the public through an organization. - (2) An organization that carries on the practice of public accounting in the Province must be a registered firm. - (3) A member may only carry on the practice of public accounting through an organization in the Province if the organization is a registered firm.
+2015, c.
+30, s.
+41.